the-scouts/por/sphinx_source/chapter-9.rst

       *  or another means of calling help (such as a telephone box)

    *  First Response is required for all other adventurous activities.

-      NOTE: Rule 9.7 is now for implementation by Counties, existing members will have until September 2021 to comply with the 3 year renewal of mandatory ongoing learning. .
-During this time, where the revised processes have not been implemented locally, reference should be made to Rule 9.7 October 2018 version of POR.

 j.
 Once holding a permit an activity leader may operate with Members from another District or County (subject to the normal approval of the District/County Commissioner of the Members concerned).